fnalways/terminus-docs/docs/manual/use-cases/openwebui.md

 4. Click **Save**.

 ### Text-to-image
-With [SD Web UI For Cluster installed in your Olares environment](stable-diffusion.md#install-sd-web-ui), you can leverage Stable Diffusion's powerful image generation capabilities directly through Open WebUI.
+With [SD Web UI for Cluster installed in your Olares environment](stable-diffusion.md#install-sd-web-ui), you can leverage Stable Diffusion's powerful image generation capabilities directly through Open WebUI.

 1. Open Open WebUI, and navigate to **Admin Panel** > **Settings** > **Images**.
 2. Select **Automatic1111** as the image generation engine, with the base URL:  `http://sdwebui.sdwebui--{admin's local name}:7860`.
 For example: `http://sdwebui.sdwebui-alice123:7860`.